janeadams/arterial-vis/README.md

 All morphological and graphing functions are stored in `arterialvis/morphology.py` and can be imported using `from arterialvis import morphology` to use the function call format `morphology.<FUNCTION>()` or `from arterialvis.morphology import *` to import all functions and simply use the function call format `<FUNCTION>()`.

 ![Sparse animation](https://github.com/janeadams/arterial-vis/blob/main/documentation/sparse_animation.gif?raw=true)

+We recommend testing all morphological embeddings on sparsified graphs before moving to animation of the complete graph; generating a network layout for the complete vascular tree can take an average of 15 minutes on an ordinary personal computer.

 ![Complete animation](https://github.com/janeadams/arterial-vis/blob/main/documentation/full_graph_animation.gif?raw=true)